leonlwwang/leonw.me/src/pages/blog/night-high.md

 Needless to say, it was hard for me to produce afterwards, and as college was right on the horizon, I gradually stopped working on projects and Overdrive started to fade away.

-And in 2019, my childhood friend and mentor Albert, who was now known as [Folded Dragons](https://open.spotify.com/artist/58OT6Rhdj8R1bIkeXPlLdP) and making a name in the industry for himself, tragically passed away.

-To say that I was devastated would be an incredible understatement.
-I felt like I had left him with a dwindling interest in our passion.

 # 2021: Enter Night High&#33;

 After a lot of self-reflection and making it to college, I felt ready to tackle music production once again.